Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

 and

 \end{assumption+}

 In both asymptotic regimes, there are two competing factors: the first is in the approximation of the \emph{unperturbed} $U$-statistic to the population value; that is, the $U$-statistic obtained given access to the latent vectors $X_1, \dots ,X_n$, and the second is in the approximation of the \emph{estimated} $U$-statistic to the unperturbed $U$-statistic.
 In the first asymptotic regime, the primary difficulty stems from the approximation of $\xhat$ and $\yhat$ to $\mathbf{X}$ and $\mathbf{Y}$ (up to indefinite orthogonal transformation) because the graph sparsity makes estimation difficult.
 In the second asymptotic regime, the primary difficulty comes from the approximation of the $U$-statistic to the maximum mean discrepancy between two appropriately defined distributions.
-The asymptotic regime in Assumption \ref{sparsity2} up to the logarithmic term has been assumed in the literature \citep{tang_asymptotically_2017,jones_multilayer_2020} and is a common assumption in the theory of bootstrapped $U$-statistics for random graphs, particularly as they pertain to subgraph counts.
-See \citet{levin_bootstrapping_2019,lunde_subsampling_2019,zhang_edgeworth_2020,lin_higher-order_2020}, and \citet{lin_theoretical_2020} for details.
+The asymptotic regime in Assumption \ref{sparsity2} up to the logarithmic term has been assumed in the literature previously \citep{tang_asymptotically_2017,jones_multilayer_2020}.